spring-io/dataflow.spring.io/content/documentation/pages/6-recipes/3-kafka/1-ext-kafka-cluster-cf.md

   - mysql
 ```

-With the above `manifest.yml`, SCDF should now be in the position to automatically propagate the Kafka connection credentials to all the stream application deployments.
+With the preceding `manifest.yml` file, SCDF should now automatically propagate the Kafka connection credentials to all the stream application deployments.
+Now you can create the streams:

 ```bash
 dataflow:>stream create fooz --definition "time | log"